In this post, we’ll list some of the most popular daily standup tools on the market.

 To solve these issues at a fundamental level, you need to make the standup asynchronous.
 That’s what our team set out to do when deciding to build Geekbot, a tool that lets teams run asynchronous daily standup meetings in Slack, and in effect, shorten standups and minimize workflow disruptions (see logistics).

-We’re proud of the product and features we’ve built, and we use Geekbot everyday ourselves, along with 100,000 users.
+We’re proud of the product and features we’ve built, and we use Geekbot everyday ourselves, along with 170,000 users.
 In this article, we’ll go into detail on how our daily standup tool works and why it’s effective.
-In addition, we’ll list several other daily standup tools that might make more sense for your specific situation.
+In addition, we’ll list several other daily standup tools for developers that might make more sense for your specific situation.

 Daily Standup Tools: